vtex-apps/release-notes/docs/css-selectors-deprecation.md

 CSS customization that depends on the structure of the HTML can be fragile and detrimental to the **store's stability**.

-This is because any change to the HTML, such as changing an attribute, changing the order of elements, or wrapping an element into a new tag, can prevent a CSS selector from targeting the correct elements, thereby breaking the retailer's desired customization.
+This is because any change to the HTML, such as changing an attribute, changing the order of an element or wrapping an element into a new tag, can prevent a CSS selector from targeting the correct elements, thereby breaking the retailer's desired customization.

 CSS Handles, on the other hand, are guaranteed to be kept working throughout the major version, thus making the customization much more robust.
-This deprecation aims to encourage its usage the default, avoiding potential breakdowns in store layouts.
+This deprecation aims to encourage CSS Handles default use, avoiding potential breakdowns in store layouts.

 ## Side effects

 ### Published Apps

-If your store's theme was previously published, meaning that your store is **already live**, you will **still be able to link and publish new versions of your theme, even when using CSS selectors not whitelisted above**.
+If your store's theme was previously published, meaning that your store is **already live**, you will **still be able to [link](https://vtex.io/docs/recipes/store/linking-an-app) and [publish](https://vtex.io/docs/recipes/store/publishing-an-app) new versions of your theme, even when using CSS selectors not listed above**.

-This is to prevent mature stores which have already been customized without CSS Handles from suddenly not being able to update their themes due to this deprecation.
+This prevents that mature stores which have already been customized without CSS Handles from suddenly not being able to update their theme because of this deprecation.

-However, bear in mind that the store **will continue to be susceptible to the above-mentioned problems arising from customization based on the HTML structure**, and it is **strongly recommended** for the CSS to be updated to use only CSS Handles.
+However, bear in mind that the store **will continue to be susceptible to the above-mentioned problems arising from customization based on the HTML structure**.
+It is **strongly recommended** then for the CSS to be updated to use only CSS Handles.

 ### Apps that are not yet published

-If your store's project was never published, **any CSS customization performed using CSS Selectors not on the above-mentioned whitelist (such as **`:nth-child`**,** `foo > bar` **and** `[alt="bar"]`**) will be blocked by Toolbelt** during the [linking](https://vtex.io/docs/recipes/store/linking-an-app) from December 10, 2019 onward.
+If your store's project was never published, **any CSS customization performed using CSS Selectors not on the above-mentioned whitelist (such as **`:nth-child`**,** `foo > bar` **and** `[alt="bar"]`**) will be blocked by Toolbelt** during the linking from December 10, 2019 onward.

 Although each project scenario can be evaluated individually, it is expected that stores that haven't gone live yet manage to adapt better and faster to the correct customization format.